AviatrixSystems/Controller-HA-for-AWS/Existing-Controller-README.md

 18. Wait for status to change to `CREATE_COMPLETE`.
 If fails, debug or contact Aviatrix support.

 19. Enjoy!
 You are welcome!

-### Caveats:

-* There is no current automated way to check if the VPC/Subnet/IGW/Elastic IP are all in place and correctly configured.
-Manual creation of those elements is required.